Salvo-zizzi/gpu-shortage-sentiment-analysis/README.md

 ## 📄 Licenza

-Questo progetto è rilasciato sotto licenza **Apache 2.0**.
+This project is released under the Apache 2.0 license.
-I dati originali dei tweet non sono redistribuiti per motivi di licenza.
+The original tweet data is not redistributed due to licensing restrictions.

 ---

-## 👤 Autore
+## 👤 Author

-Salvatore Zizzi — Studente di Statistica, appassionato di NLP e AI.
+Salvatore Zizzi — Statistics graduate, passionate about NLP and AI.
 📫 [LinkedIn](https://www.linkedin.com/in/salvatore-zizzi-242151107/)